Laura Soucek: Research and career

-Soucek is Head of the Mouse Models of Cancer Therapies Group at VHIO and was the first woman and non-Spanish national to be appointed as Principal Investigator at that Institution.
-She became Research Professor at ICREA in 2014.
+Soucek is Head of the Models of Cancer Therapies Group at VHIO and was the first woman and non-Spanish national to be appointed as Principal Investigator at that Institution.
+She became research professor at ICREA in 2014.
 In 2014 she founded a spin-out company, Peptomyc S.L..
-In 2015 she was made Associate Professor at the Autonomous University of Barcelona.
+In 2015 she was made associate professor at the Autonomous University of Barcelona.
 Her research considers the Myc oncoprotein, a protein that cancer cells appear to depend on, which had long been considered too difficult to target.
 She has demonstrated that inhibition of Myc can have a dramatic therapeutic index in mouse models of cancer, causing minimal side effects in normal proliferating tissues.
 Soucek created Omomyc, a dominant negative form of Myc that can inhibit the oncogene without causing adverse impacts.
 As Omomyc is tolerated by mice and has anti-tumour activity, Soucek has been developing an efficient and safe drug version of it.
 She believes that inhibition of Myc can force the immune system to wake up, and kill cancer from the inside and outside.
 Peptomyc have demonstrated that Omomyc can be used against non-small-cell lung carcinoma and potentially be used for other oncological indications.

 In 2019 Laura was awarded the European Institute of Innovation and Technology Public Prize.
 She featured in a FC Barcelona commercial to advertise the 2019/2020 season kit.
 The advert paid homage to people who have contributed to the community of Barcelona.